Lazy-noobs/mc-exercise/FUBAR.md

-Hello team,i think the team shouldnt have listened to me on the name
+Hello team,i thdsfsdfsdfsdthe team shouldnt have listened to me on the name safsafdsfasf